LiveHelperChat/doc/docs/proactive.md

 * Make sure languages matches.
 E.g you made invitation with language /eng but site is /fre
 * If you are sending messages manually to `Online Visitor` make sure your embed code was generated with chosen `Check for operator invitation messages` option.
 * Invitations are not send to visitor who is having chat at present time.
+* If visitor had chat past 24 hours invitation to him will not be shown.
+Timeout value can be changed in [chat configuration](chat/configuration.md#proactive-message-timeout-in-hours)
+* Best way to test invitation is one of these
+    * Delete `lhc_per` cookie
+    * Start new browsing session in incognito window.

 ### How proactive messages retargeting works?